edpe/CV/README.md

 ## Interests

 I am currently playing in an ambient doom jazz band, playing jazz standards at 1/8th speed and filling the gaps with huge reverb tails, ambient field recordings and the undulating hum of valve electronics.
 I also enjoy slow roasting meat and cooking with smoked paprika.
-Other than that I am a dad to two girls who occasionally enjoys escaping to the world of Skyrim/GTA V/No Man’s Sky.
+Other than that I am a dad to two girls who occasionally enjoys escaping to the world of Skyrim, GTA V or No Man’s Sky.